 Note– Holding downtime for the mouse button is approx. 200 to 2200 milliseconds.
 In general, the default time is 1200 milliseconds.

 2. Change Settings for ClickLock using Registry Editor

 - Press Win + R hotkey to launch the Run dialog box.
 When it opens, type Regedit in the space succeeding after tap the OK button.

 - This will open the Registry Editor window.
 Subsequently, locate the following path on the left panel of the current window-

 - Afterward, jump to the right side of the current screen and make double-click on the ClickLockTime to modify it.

 - Select the Base as Decimal and put the value range between 200-2200 milliseconds.
-This will determine how long there is the requirement of keep pressing the mouse button prior to lock your click.
+This will determine how long there is the requirement of keep pressing the mouse button prior to locking your click.